UMD-ENEE408I/ENEE408I_Fall_2020/notes/VNC.md

 EndSection
 ```

+# The auto-login instructions below do not seem to work on the Xavier NX
+Some students have been able to enable it with the Settings GUI.
+Some have not.
+Levi will debug it more once he gets a Xavier.
-Enable auto-login so that the VNC server is started on power-up
+~~Enable auto-login so that the VNC server is started on power-up~~

-Note: I also tried a systemd service, however it started the VNC server too early and it was not able to access the screen, causing a crash.
-This way is much easier to configure.
+~~Note: I also tried a systemd service, however it started the VNC server too early and it was not able to access the screen, causing a crash.
+This way is much easier to configure.~~

 ```bash
 sudo gedit /etc/gdm3/custom.conf
 ```
-Uncomment the following lines under the section [daemon], save and exit.
+~~Uncomment the following lines under the section [daemon], save and exit.~~

 ```
 AutomaticLoginEnable = true
 AutomaticLogin = ubuntu
 ```

-Comment out the following line
+~~Comment out the following line~~

 ```
 WaylandEnable=false